Close the left navigation

 Major Areas of Research:

-• Define the cellular processes that lead to sexually dimorphic establishment of the reproductive tracts and external genitalia.
+• Define the cellular processes that lead to dimorphic establishment of the reproductive tracts and external genitalia.

 Current Projects: